Computational Bioengineering¶

 Cells¶

 A cell is a membrane-bound collection of interacting molecules.
 Interaction can change the composition of molecules and their properties.
-For example, two interacting molecules can form a dimer upon interaction.
+At the level of chemical species, the reactions are mass preserving.
+An example for a chemical reaction is that two interacting molecules form a dimer upon interaction.

 At an abstract level, these processes can be interpreted as a cell